 The plastic and reconstructive surgeons affiliated with St. Luke’s Children’s offer exceptional skill and expertise, and are committed to supporting each child’s overall wellbeing.
-Specialties include cleft lip & palate, craniosynostosis, facial paralysis, cosmetic/functional nose surgery, ear deformities, congenital hand deformities, birth-related brachial plexus palsy, hemangiomas and vascular lesions, traumatic injuries, and skin conditions such as congenital nevi.
+Specialties include cleft lip and palate; craniosynostosis; facial anomalies; cosmetic/functional nose surgery; ear deformities; congenital hand deformities; birth-related brachial plexus palsy; hemangiomas and vascular malformations, tumors, and lesions; traumatic injuries, including facial fractures; breast conditions; and skin conditions such as congenital nevi.

 Louis H. Poppler, MD, MSCI specializes in minimally invasive reconstructive surgery for patients with cancer, trauma, or birth differences.
 He has specific training to care for both adults and children.
 His goal is to help people feel whole again, so they can return to doing the things they love.
 This means treating you as a whole person, rather than just addressing the problem at hand.

 Dr. Poppler will listen to you, considering your goals and struggles, to plan for an outstanding result.
 His dual plastic and orthopedic surgery training, coupled with extensive experience with nerve injury, reconstruction, and pain resolution, allow Dr. Poppler to approach any reconstructive challenge from multiple perspectives.
 He’ll form a solution specific to you that minimizes incisions, surgical trauma, and length of surgery while avoiding nerve injuries to minimize pain and recovery time, and maximize function.